 When we talk about the ideals of what a healthy community with a healthy competitive spirit would look like, many look to the past.
 Religion provided a paradigm for persevering through extreme abuses of power and corruption.
 It was the local cultural norm to look to leaders within their immediate circle for guidance, vision and faith in predicting outcomes.
 With an intuitive sense of confidence, leaders determined the kinds of behaviors that were considered normal.
 Based on core values, Religion served as a behavioral standard for organized communities to conform to mandates, promote general welfare and encourage predictable civil order.
 However, deep divisions in belief caused great schisms that impacted these behaviors as an accepted culture through mandates and expectations.
 The modes for expressing these expectations were delivered through various forms of media, including literature and art.
 The same can be said today where resources and favor find the decent folk but not necessarily the wholesome.....the us and them.

 The contrast between the model of old and new is the objective experience.
 A unifying God under the religious model still holds weight for many struggling to feel comfortable in their skin.
 With advances in technology come challenges riddled by complex decisions with outcomes reduced into less meaningful terms to protect kingdoms of control over cultures that reflect core regional norms, practices, values and beliefs.
 But the art of media expression has taken a drastic change.
 With the capabilities of artificial intelligence and computer-augment or virtual realities to filter, predict and shape realities comes a returning theme of fragmentation.
 In contrast from the past as to what leaders brought to the community, we now have programming to influence what determines model behaviors through commerce, interactive media and gaming.
 These extended environments offer new challenges to protections from schisms, affecting new dimensions in the realm of critical thinking emotional intelligence skills.
 Adjusting to change on a personal level is key to having a sense of self in relating to others through the environment, physical or extended.
 Things in terms of internet and modeling, it is easy to see how conceptions and visions can become realities.
 An essential component to an adaptive learner’s tool box is a healthy sense of self first before relating to others.
 Self-regulation is essential to intrapersonal understanding, self-realization and talent efficacy.
 This is a balancing act for managing emotions and self-control, especially when core values and beliefs are threatened.
 When one’s emotional center is thrown off, vulnerabilities can surface and bad things can quickly spiral out of control, especially for those distracted by neurosis.
 Aggressors will leverage these sorts of episodes to try and get their opponents to expose details about themselves that may lead to compromising and embarrassing facets.
 It is not uncommon for the aggressor to even, through the deceptive modeling, amplify the downward spiral of their opponent by fabricating an alternative experience as fact.
-If the aggressor is not perceived as an aggressor and is a trusted confidant, it can shatter expectations and even trigger violence.
+If the aggressor is not perceived as an aggressor as a bad-faith actor, and instead, treated as trusted confidant, it can shatter expectations and even trigger violence.
 This is known as gas lighting and can be a powerful tool to disrupt and disenfranchise.
 Once someone is isolated from feeling connected to others, they often become discouraged or even outraged.
 This type of fragmentation does not support intelligent communities.
 These tactics use technology subjectively and break the spirit in which these unified models serve.
 So how do intrapersonal skills relate to the responsible use of technology?
 By bouncing our virtual perceptions, expectations and visions against people within our immediate circle.
 However, knowing how to approach someone about these matters is a delicate and personal skill that can be quite an embarrassment to learn.
-That is when the dynamic of potential and change can take hold and bring one to a higher level of self and understanding.
+That is when the dynamic of potential and change can take hold and bring one to a higher level of self and understanding in their maturity.

 The very best outcome in these types of experiences are to go back to the past in breaking down the barriers that resemble dominions of control or kingdoms, and learn from leaders that offer expertise in their respective fields.
 Our Commonwealth is only as good as the open access afforded to general public by those that represent us and enhance our communities through public funding.
 Objective programming and artificial intelligence can do many wonders, but it can never leverage its ability to provide the complexities of love through the human machine interface.